syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 new SchedulerResource() { Name = "James William", Background = new SolidColorBrush(Colors.Yellow), Id = "1002" },
 };

-// Adding scheduler resource collection to schedule resources of SfSchedule. schedule.ResourceCollection = ResourceCollection;
+// Adding the scheduler resource collection to the schedule resources of SfSchedule. schedule.ResourceCollection = ResourceCollection;
 {% endhighlight %}
 {% highlight xaml %}